Connect with others who understand.

 Social Impact of Voice Problems

-Parkinson’s-related speech impairment can have a significant impact on social interactions, as many MyParkinsonsTeam members have discussed.
+Parkinson’s-related speech impairment can make it harder to connect with others, as many MyParkinsonsTeam members have shared.
 “Has anyone else noticed that friends you have had for years no longer call or ask you to do anything?
-We never hear from people whom we thought were close friends.
+We never hear from people who we thought were close friends.
 It is very isolating and hurtful.
 We wonder if it is because my husband’s speech isn’t very good,” one team member shared.

 Another member said, “When my facial expression is frozen, and I can’t turn my head and have trouble with speech, people think I am ignoring them.”